-There are, of course, lots of travel companies that specialise in trips to Peru and South America.
-But for our trip I wanted to arrange everything myself.
+There are, of course, lots of travel companies that arrange great trips to Peru and South America.

 This seems a bit daunting, and of course you worry about all the things that could go wrong.
 But it is really just a case of doing lots of research online to discover where you want to visit, how to get there using public transport, and where to stay.

 This page contains links to many sites where you can research and book transport, accommodation, excursions and more, as well as general observations and advice.

 For more detailed information and resources for the specific places we visited, see the posts on Sacred Valley, Pisac, Ollantaytambo, Moray and Maras, Machu Picchu, Cusco, Tipon, Lake Titicaca, Arequipa, Colca Canyon, and Lima.

 However you plan a trip it is important build in a bit of time at the final destination in case there are unexpected delays – you don’t want to miss your fight home.
 (Or perhaps you do….)

 We flew from our local airport (in the UK) to Amsterdam Schiphol, and then from Amsterdam to Lima with KLM.
 There is a direct flight from Amsterdam to Lima daily.
 This worked really well – there are lots of flights to Amsterdam, so it is easy to arrange a convenient connection.
 The flight time (from Amsterdam) was approx. 12.5 hours, and the service and comfort during the flight were excellent.

 It is also possible to fly direct from Madrid, or there are various options involving one or more changes.
 If you are interested in flights to Lima you can try using Skyscanner to see what is available.

 Travelling within Peru